Aspen Policy Academy

 After completion of the program, participants will have the option to create an Academy-supported final policy project where they will define a problem, produce solutions, and pitch their proposals to real stakeholders.
 Many past policy projects have been adopted by government agencies and companies.

-For more information about the Science & Technology Policy Fellowship, see here.
+For more information about the Science and Technology Policy Fellowship, see here.
 To learn more about the current fellows, you can read their bios here.

 Browse Related Articles